-The SM provides a set of Command-Line Utilities (CLU), which together with the Configuration File (on page 4-1), are used for configuring the parameters that might change during the operation of the SM.
+The SM provides a set of Command-Line Utilities (CLU), which, together with the configuration file, are used for configuring the parameters that might change during the operation of the SM.

 The CLU enables the user to configure the SM using shells installed on the machine.
 CLU commands are executable only when the user is logged in to the machine using the pcube user account, which is always installed (see Chapter 3, Installation and Upgrading (on page 3-1)).
 The CLU is used mainly for viewing and for subscriber management.